fengxia41103/myblog/content/downloads/pandoc/git strategy.md

   Which git workflow to use in an enterprise environment is a question every development has to answer.
 Yet in practice there are many confusions that may result in surprising pitfalls unintended and even unnoticed by the team.
-In this article I'm to discuss different git strategies and how they affect the content of a release.
+In this article we identify 16 different strategys, and how they affect the content of a release.
+We will recommend one strategy as it gives control over the release contents.

 ---